-For each FIM Championship or Prize Event, the Environment Steward is required to complete and circulate the Environment Check-List online.
-The Check List has a generic format covering all disciplines and can only be accessed by logging into the FIM Extranet (https:/extranet.fim.ch/).
+For each FIM Championship or Prize Event, the Sustainability Steward is required to complete and circulate the Environment Check-List online.
+The Check-List has a generic format covering all disciplines and can only be accessed by logging into the FIM Extranet (https://extranet.fim.ch/).
 Once the relevant event is identified, the Check-List must be completed online and forwarded to the following officials:

 - CID Director (sustainability@fim.ch)

 - Jury President

-- Discipline Coordinator
+- CTL or relevant sporting Commission Coordinator

 - Clerk of the Course

-- Environment Delegate if present at the event.
+- Sustainability Delegate if present at the event.